sapegin/sapegin.me/src/content/blog/avoid-conditions.md

 **Info:** The [Naming is hard](/blog/naming/) chapter has a few more examples of extracting complex conditions.

-## Conclusion
+---

 Conditions allow us to write generic code that supports many use cases.
 However, when the code has too many conditions, it becomes hard to read and test.
 We should be vigilant and avoid unnecessary conditions, or replace some conditions with more maintainable and testable alternatives.

----

 Start thinking about:

 - Removing unnecessary conditions, such as explicitly comparing a boolean value to `true` or `false`.
 - Normalizing the input data by converting the absence of data to an array early on to avoid branching and dealing with no data separately.
 - Normalizing the state to avoid algorithm duplication.
+- Replacing complex condition with a single expression (formula) or a map.
+- Replacing nested ternaries or `if` operators with early returns.
 - Caching repeated conditions in a variable.
-- Replacing long groups of conditions with tables or maps.
-- Replacing long, repeated conditions with a formula.

 ---